 Collective action procedures are already well developed in Dutch law, which allows claims on behalf of a number of injured parties to be commenced in one action by an association or foundation with full legal capacity established for this purpose.
-Whether and to what extent a party suffered damage must currently be answered on an individual basis in separate civil proceedings; the association cannot claim collective damages on behalf of the individuals.
-However, a legislative proposal is pending which, if adopted, would make it possible to file a claim for damages in a Dutch collective action procedure for claims which relate to events occurring on or after 15 November 2016.
+Until recently, it was not possible to claim damages in a collective action; this had to be done in separate damages proceedings following the collective proceedings.
+However, the Collective Damages Act, which enters into force on 1 January 2020, makes it possible to file a claim for monetary damages in a Dutch collective action procedure for claims which relate to events occurring on or after 15 November 2016.

-A procedure that facilitates the collective settlement of mass damages claims has been operating successfully in the Netherlands for some years.
+A procedure that facilitates the collective settlement of mass damages claims has been operating successfully in the Netherlands for several years now.

 What forms of collective actions are permitted in this jurisdiction and under what authority?

 Where numerous parties (“Injured Parties”) have an alleged claim for compensation of damage suffered as a result of one or more similar acts by another party (“Responsible Party”), under Article 3:305a of the Dutch Civil Code (“DCC”), an association or foundation (a “Representative Organisation”) can represent the interests of these Injured Parties and initiate one single claim against the Responsible Party before the Dutch court.
-In practice, several Representative Organisations may bring separate claims against the Responsible Party for the same event, provided that each organisation meets the criteria of Article 3:305a DCC.
-Dutch law currently does not provide for a class action certification system.
+Provided that the Responsible Party meets the criteria set out in Article 3:305a DCC, (set out below), it may initiate a collective action.

 Who may bring them?

 Article 3:305a DCC provides that only Representative Organisations may bring collective actions.
 A Representative Organisation is an association (vereniging) or foundation (stichting) established under Dutch law, which is permitted to represent the interests of the Injured Parties in accordance with the criteria set out in Article 3:305a DCC.